OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 1. Inspecting and investigating the dataset
 2. Importing of the dataset into the Power BI ecosystem
 3. A number of data manipulation tasks
+4. Data modelling to ensure consistency between the actual and customised table

 ### Exploratory Data Analysis